Orange-OpenSource/ouds-ios/OUDS/Core/Components/Sources/_OUDSComponents.docc/_OUDSComponents.md

 ColorRawTokens.colorTransparentBlack400)

-// And if you look deeper, the raw token "elevationBottom_3_500" can be like: public static let elevationBottom_3_500 = ElevationCompositeRawToken(x: 0, y: 4, blur: 4, spread: -1, color: ColorRawTokens.colorTransparentBlack500)
+// And if you look deeper, the raw token "elevationBottom_3_500" can be like: public static let elevationBottom_3_500 = ElevationCompositeRawToken(x: 0, y: 4, blur: 4, color: ColorRawTokens.colorTransparentBlack500)

-// Blur and spread will be used to compute the radius value
+// Blur will be used to compute the radius value
 ```

 ### Apply a specific typography